neuronflicker/CTF/UsefulNotes/README.md

 ### Another un-indexed heading
 ```
-- The content page will include all headings and subheadings to level 3 (three hashes).
+- The content page will include all headings and subheadings to level 3 (three hashes), whether commented or not.
 - Once your page is created, run `create-indexes.py` in the top level (CTF) directory.
 This will create the *index.md* and *content.md* files in the top level of *Useful Notes*, and the *README.md* files in each of the sub-directories.
 - Commit and push the resulting pages